dart-lang/site-www/src/language/variables.md

 of variables set to `null`.

-For example, if a method expects an integer but receives `null`, your app returns a runtime error.
+For example, if a method expects an integer but receives `null`, your app causes a runtime error.
 This type of error, a null dereference error, can be difficult to debug.

 With sound null safety, all variables require a value.